Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_0_Installation/README.md

 First, record information about your OS, followed by the steps you take to install software.
 This notebook is critical if complications arise, but it's also handy to just have around.

+[Example Notebook](/Module_0_Installation/R_install_notes.txt) - This is my notebook for installing R and RStudio fresh on an MacOS Monterey laptop.
+I am doing extra steps than what is described below, but you can see how I label each step, and include error messages if they come up, mistakes I made, and alternate approaches.

 ## 1 Accounts

+Start your notebook with your computer username and whether or not you have administrative permissions.

+Then get a github account and log your github username.

+See the following sections for details.

+Keep your passwords in a separate file.

 ### Administrative access on your computer